 UK Corset Businesses:

-Vollers: The Corset Company has been around since 1899 and also employs corsetieres in Portsmouth, England.
-Their corsets are usually standard-sized but they do offer a made-to-measure service for a markup.
+Vollers: The Corset Company was established in 1899 and employs corsetieres in Portsmouth, England.
+Their corsets are usually standard-sized but they do offer a made-to-measure service for a surcharge.
 As of July 2013, they have also established a lifetime guarantee on all of their corsets.
+See Lucy’s tour of their factory in 2015!

-Versatile Corsets had its beginnings in “Versatile Fashions by Ms. Antoinette” in the 1990’s.
-After the company had switched hands to Cameo Designs some years ago, their quality has only improved and they’ve dressed performers like Mosh, Ru Paul and Dita Von Teese.
-Versatile’s corsetieres have always been based in California, USA, and have over 20 years corset-making experience.
-They offer both standard-sized and made-to-measure corsets, and carry a small stock of ready-to-wear pieces.
+Versatile Corsets had its beginnings in “Versatile Fashions by Ms. Antoinette” in the 1990s.
+After the company had changed hands to Cameo Designs some years ago, their quality has only improved, adding a coutil lining and uniquely smooth construction method. and they’ve since dressed performers like Detox, Ru Paul and Dita Von Teese.
+Versatile’s corsetieres have always been based in California, USA, and have over 30 years corset-making experience.
+They offer both standard-sized and made-to-measure corsets, and carry limited stock of ready-to-wear pieces.

 Period Corsets employs a team of corset makers based in Seattle to make some of the most gorgeous historically-accurate corsets I’ve ever seen, basing their pieces off genuine vintage patterns.
 They have made some modern/contemporary corsets for the likes of Madonna, Fergie and the base corsets in Victoria’s Secret fashion show, and they are also regularly employed by opera houses – but they also offer standard-sized and custom-fit corsets from 16th to 20th centuries on their regular site and their Etsy shop.